What Does Keema Samosa?

 How to Freeze Keema Samosa

-To freeze it, first freeze it on parchment paper, when it has frozen well for about 2 hours, take it out and put it in a freezer bag, drain as much air as possible and store it in the freezer to extend its shelf life up to 4 months.
+To freeze it, first freeze it on parchment paper, when it has frozen well for about 2 hours, take it out and put it in a freezer bag, drain as much air as possible, and store it in the freezer to extend its shelf life up to 4 months.

-When you want to use them, you don’t need to thaw these samosas first, you can heat them straight from the freezer, you can just reheat them straight away.
+When you want to use them, you don’t need to thaw these samosas first, you can heat them straight from the freezer, and you can just reheat them straight away.